bitmovin/cocoapod-specs/README.md

 ## Deprecated - Use trunk instead

 > [!WARNING]
-Since version **3.77.0** of the player and version **3.8.1** of analytics, we have switched to publishing on the [CocoaPods](https://cocoapods.org/) Trunk repository, so no further releases will be published here.
+Since version **3.77.0** of the player and version **3.8.1** of the analytics collector, we have switched to publishing on the [CocoaPods](https://cocoapods.org/) Trunk repository, so no further releases will be published here.

 ## Installation